nafizjiwa/REACT-Rendering/README.md

 #### SELF CLOSING TAGS in JSX

-// Fine, without the slash:
+// Fine, without the slash: <br>
-`<br>`
+`<br>` <br>
-// Also fine in HTML WITH a slash but REQUIRED in JSX:
+// Also fine in HTML WITH a slash but REQUIRED in JSX: <br>
-`<br />`
+`<br />` <br>

 Any code in between the tags of a JSX element will be read as JSX, not as regular JavaScript!
-JSX doesn’t add numbers—it reads them as text, just like HTML.
+JSX doesn’t add numbers—it reads them as text, just like HTML. <br>

-You need a way to write code that says, “Even though I am located in between JSX tags, treat me like ordinary JavaScript and not like JSX.”
+You need a way to write code that says, “Even though I am located in between JSX tags, treat me like ordinary JavaScript and not like JSX.” <br>

-You can do this by wrapping your code in curly braces.
+You can do this by wrapping your code in curly braces. <br>

 <br>